 Chosen by OPERA NEWS as one of twenty-five artists poised to break out and become a major force in the coming decade, Canadian baritone Joshua Hopkins has been hailed as “…an outstanding young baritone with a virile, vigorous yet velvety sound and an immediately evident dramatic authority.”

-Operatic highlights of past seasons include a Metropolitan Opera debut as Ping in Turandot, conducted by Andris Nelsons, Britten’s The Rape of Lucretia with Houston Grand Opera under the baton of Rory Macdonald, Le nozze di Figaro with the Verbier Festival conducted by Paul McCreesh, Il barbiere di Siviglia both with Vancouver Opera and Lyric Opera of Kansas City, as well as performances of Marcello in La bohème at the Houston Grand Opera, while at the same time covering the title role of Billy Budd.
+Operatic highlights of past seasons include a Metropolitan Opera debut as Ping in Turandot, conducted by Andris Nelsons, Britten’s The Rape of Lucretia with Houston Grand Opera under the baton of Rory Macdonald, Le nozze di Figaro with the Verbier Festival conducted by Paul McCreesh, Il barbiere di Siviglia both with Vancouver Opera and Lyric Opera of Kansas City, as well as performances of Marcello in La bohème at the Houston Grand Opera, where he also covered the title role of Billy Budd.
 Further highlights include Junior in Bernstein’s A Quiet Place in a new Christopher Alden production for New York City Opera, Papageno in Die Zauberflöte at Santa Fe Opera conducted by Lawrence Renes and Sid in Albert Herring at the Santa Fe Opera under the baton of Sir Andrew Davis, and Mercutio in Roméo et Juliette for Dallas Opera.
-Completing his formal training as a member of the Houston Grand Opera Studio in the spring of 2005, early performances with the company included the role of The Pilot in Rachel Portman’s The Little Prince and Sharpless in Madama Butterfly.
+Completing his formal training as a member of the Houston Grand Opera Studio in the spring of 2005, early performances with the company include the role of The Pilot in Rachel Portman’s The Little Prince and Sharpless in Madama Butterfly.

 Also a force on the competition stage, Joshua Hopkins has won numerous awards and distinctions.
 He was the winner of both the Verbier Festival Academy’s 2008 Prix d’Honneur and the Borletti-Buitoni Trust Award in 2006.
 He was also a prizewinner at the prestigious ARD Musikwettbewerb of 2006 and at the 2005 Plácido Domingo Operalia Competition held in Madrid.
 In 2002, José Carreras presented him with the first place prize in the Julián Gayarre International Singing Competition.
 The artist has also received prizes from the George London Foundation and the Jacqueline Desmarais Foundation, and won the Sylva Gelber Foundation Award from the Canada Council for the Arts.